SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Overview

 "Trust but verify" has been a common security mantra.
 But this is a broken concept.
 Computers can calculate trust on the fly, so rather than thinking in terms of "trust but verify" organizations should be implementing "verify then trust."
-By doing so, access can be constrained to appropriate levels at the same time that access can become more fluid.
+By doing so, access can be constrained to appropriate levels and become more fluid.

 On Section 5, we will review the zero trust principles, model and the latest US Government mandates (DISA, NSA, NIST), while we focus on practical implementations of this new philosophy.
-The focus will be on practical application of zero trust through existing infrastructure to maximize their value and impact for an organization's security posture: credential rotation, securing traffic on windows networks, host-based firewalls, NAC, segmentation gateways, SIEM, log collection, audit policies, detection engineering, and red herring defenses
+The focus will be on practical application of zero trust through existing infrastructure to maximize their value and impact for an organization's security posture: credential rotation, securing traffic on windows networks, host-based firewalls, NAC, segmentation gateways, SIEM, log collection, audit policies, detection engineering, and red herring defenses.
+We will also explore getting started with identity as a perimeter, helping you assess your current security posture and identify the areas where you need to improve.
+We will explore some of the most common ways of implementing identity management and federation strategies with a Zero Trust mindset.

 Exercises